ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Diagnose the highest-impact people-specific challenges within the team.
 Are there staff members who are inappropriately leveled, either underperforming or overperforming their roles?
 Do any cultural challenges need course correction?
 Taking decisive action early on to course-correct for culture is a great way to build trust with team members who likely consciously or subconsciously were suffering from the culture issue.

-* Diagnose the highest-impact technical problem areas for the team as a whole and put together a set of short-term, medium-term, and long- term objectives for the team.
+* Diagnose the highest-impact technical problem areas for the team as a whole and put together a set of short-term, medium-term, and long-term objectives for the team.

 Questions:

 * Who was running technology before?
 Is that person still on the team?
   * It's common for tech leaders to discover that they want to grow into people management.
 Where this has happened, you'll be stepping into a people management void.
-The other common scenario is that either there was no prior tech leader or they ve left the job due to underperformance, and you are inheriting a large amount of tech debt.
+The other common scenario is that either there was no prior tech leader or they've left the job due to underperformance, and you are inheriting a large amount of tech debt.

 * What problem does the CEO say you were hired to solve?
 What problem do you think you were hired to solve?